tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

     <img src="../assets/images/2020-07-25-using-jekyll-to-build-your-personal-website/first-page.png" alt="first page">
   </div>

-  We have nothing to show on the page now, because, we need to customize the mmistake theme and create a new post.
+  We have nothing to show on the page now, because, we need to customize the mmistakes theme and create a new post.

-## 2.5 Customize mmistake theme
+## 2.5 Customize mmistakes theme

 ### 2.5.1 Configurations